ComputeStacks/billing-whmcs/README.md

 Our integration is designed to work in conjunction with our User Group functionality within ComputeStacks.
 This is useful if you decide to offer different tiers of service.

-To create your initial product, simply choose the ComputeStacks module and a user group.
-If you want to charge an initial fee (e.g. $1 or $5), you can set that as a one time price for the product, and this plugin will automatically convert that to an account credit after the service has been setup.
+To create your ComputeStacks product, create a new product group and product with the settings:

+* Pricing:
+  * With Deposit: Choose OneTime fee and set your deposit amount
+  * Without Deposit: Choose Free
+* Module: ComputeStacks
+  * User Group: Your choice
+  * Apply Credit: If you added a one-time fee, you can optionally convert that to an account credit.
+    * _Note: This will take place at the moment the order is paid._
+  * Module Setup:
+    * With Account Credits, we recommend either:
+      * _**Automatically setup the product as soon as the first payment is received**_ (preferred for best user experience)
+      * _Automatically setup the product when you manually accept a pending order_
+    * Without Account Credits, we recommend either:
+      * _**Automatically setup the product as soon as an order is placed**_ (preferred for best user experience)
+      * _Automatically setup the product when you manually accept a pending order_

 ## Configure ComputeStacks